I am southern born and Macon, Georgia is where I call home.

 I eat little green trees every single day.
 That is the absolute truth.

-But I really really like tea.
+I prefer tea over coffee.
 Give me roasted chicory root and dandelion tea and I will drink it all day long.

 Photographer Leah Yetter has worked as a solo freelance artist for over a decade.
 Her portfolio covers a wide range of interest from personal family portraits and artists' headshots to industrial, academic, corporate and commercial photography used in magazines, trade publications and newsletters distributed throughout the country.